Tom Kretzschmar

-Tom Kretzschmar (born 19 January 1999) is a German professional footballer who plays as a goalkeeper for FC Homburg in the Regionalliga Südwest.
+Tom Kretzschmar (born 19 January 1999) is a German professional footballer who plays as a goalkeeper for Wacker Burghausen in the Regionalliga Bayern.

 Career

 Born in Munich, Kretzschmar joined 1860 Munich's youth academy from SpVgg Höhenkirchen in 2006.
 He made his senior debut for 1860 Munich II in the Bayernliga Süd in July 2017.
 In February 2021, he extended his contract with the club.
 He made his first-team debut on 22 May 2021 a substitute after goalkeeper Marco Hiller was sent-off in the 8th-minute of a 3–1 defeat to FC Ingolstadt.

 On 25 June 2023, Kretzschmar signed a two-year contract with FC Homburg in Regionalliga.